Monday, August 22, 2022

 .o0o.

-The delivery involved subterfuge, three coordinated vans, twelve people, including a control, the delivery itself maybe eight minutes, the subterfuge an hour and a half, planned to the last letter, each crew needing to react within parameters … their attitude was that if by some chance they’d got away with this one, not that it was any kind of triumph ... now came the next risk.
+The delivery itself involved subterfuge, three coordinated vans, twelve people, including a control, the delivery itself maybe eight minutes, the subterfuge an hour and a half, planned to the last letter, each crew needing to react within parameters … their attitude was that if by some chance they’d got away with this one, not that it was any kind of triumph ... now came the next risk.

 .o0o.